LETTER FROM SUPERINTENDENT

 STUDENT ARRIVAL AND DISMISSAL

 Whether students ride the bus or are transported by private vehicle, no students may be on campus before 7:00 A.M.
 Buses unload in the bus area and students are to report to the gym.
 Private vehicles should drop off students at the gym (enter from Andrews Ave only).
-We will open the lane that leads to the front office and exits onto Enterprise Road 27 once the 7:35 bell (first bell) has rung.
-Please remember to be cautious of students and other pedestrians when dropping off and picking up your child.
+Please be cautious of students and other pedestrians when dropping off and picking up your child and be mindful of the traffic cones.
 Students who want to eat breakfast should report to the lunchroom before reporting to the gym.
 Students will not be allowed to wait in parked cars, classrooms or any places other than their assigned areas.
 Students may report to a teacher for make-up work or tutoring if the student has a pass signed and dated by that teacher.

 The school day ends at 3:00.
 Students are expected to leave the building immediately unless they are serving After School Detention (ASD), doing make-up work with a teacher, or attending a club/team meeting or practice.
 Car riders will wait with supervision in front of the gym for their ride until 3:20.
-Those car riders remaining after 3:20 pm will be escorted to the office to wait, and the student must be signed out by a parent/guardian.
+Those car riders remaining after 3:20 will be escorted to the office to wait.

 Students in 7th and 8th grades will be assessed a $15.00 fee.
 This fee covers a locker in the main building, school mailings throughout the year (includes end of the year report card), and other various items.
 Students in the 6th grade are asked for a $10.00 donation to also cover miscellaneous mailing costs.
 Lockers for Physical Education (PE) will be available to the 7th and 8th grade students on a first-come-first-served basis for an additional $5.00 fee.
-7th and 8th graders in Art will be assessed a $10 fee.
+Art and Computer Applications have a $5 fee and the band fee is $30.00.

 ATHLETICS, CLUBS AND ACTIVITIES